lew-pop/SNHU-CS-255/README.md

 # How did you interpret the user’s needs and implement them into your system design?
 Why is it so important to consider the user’s needs when designing?

+I followed the SDLC and the different phases to interpret the user's needs.
+I started with requirement determination and progressed from there.

 # How do you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a system?